ave-dcd/mave_vocabulary/README.md

 - biological and technical
 - no replication

 The `type` property is required.
-Additional detail about the replication method may be provided with the `description` property.
+Additional detail about the replication method, including the number of replicates, may be provided with the `description` property.

 #### Method